open-wa/wa-decrypt-nodejs/README.md

 # wa-decrypt

-> This is a single function library born out of the [sulla-hotfix](https://github.com/smashah/sulla) project.
-The reason for this project is so you can easily decrypt messages on a remote process without needing to install all of the dependencies (e.g puppeteer) that come with sulla-hotfix.
+> This is a single function library born out of the [open-wa/wa-automate-nodejs](https://github.com/open-wa/wa-automate-nodejs) project.
+The reason for this project is so you can easily decrypt messages on a remote process without needing to install all of the dependencies (e.g puppeteer) that come with open-wa/wa-automate-nodejs.

 ## Installation